Metra BNSF signal problems near Naperville cause delays, cancel some trains

-CHICAGO (WLS) --There are delays on the Metra BNSF line Thursday afternoon and some canceled trains due to signal issues, officials said.
+CHICAGO (WLS) --There were delays on the Metra BNSF line Thursday afternoon and some canceled trains due to signal issues, officials said.

 Metra said train #1233, which was scheduled to arrive in Aurora at 3:04 p.m., is stopped near Naperville due to a signal issue.
 The duration of the delay is unknown.

 Metra train #1263, which was scheduled to depart Union Station in Chicago at 5:11 p.m., will not operate due to the signal problems.
-Metra officials warned that because of the cancelation, ridership on train #1265 will likely be heavier than normal.
+Metra officials warned that because of the cancellation, ridership on train #1265 will likely be heavier than normal.

-Metra is asking passengers to check boards at the stations and mobile device alerts.
-Metra officials anticipate changes in the BNSF schedule Thursday night due the signal problems on the line, and likely more train cancelations as well.
+Metra asked passengers to check boards at the stations and mobile device alerts.
+Metra officials anticipated changes in the BNSF schedule Thursday night due the signal problems on the line, and likely more train cancellations as well.